UCL-MSC-RAI-COMP0240/UCL-MSC-RAI-COMP0240.github.io/docs/5_practical_crazyflie_aerostack2.md

 **NOTE: 1.Before launch any bash file, disconnect your crazyflie with your cfclient which may occupy the radio channel.
 2. After each flight, you have to manually restart your crazyflie.**

+**NOTE: 2.
+After each flight, you have to manually restart your crazyflie.If you find the Crazyflie remains unresponsive after a flight or changing configs, physically unplug the battery for a few seconds, then reconnect it.**

+**NOTE: 3.
+Always test your Crazyflie in an open, safe area free of obstacles, and with safety googles on, especially when first trying autonomous flight.
+Keep emergency stop in mind if something goes wrong.**